Lisunov Li-2: Design and development

 The Soviet standard design practice usually mandated fully shuttered engines in order to cope with temperature extremes.
 A slightly shorter span was incorporated, but many of the other alterations were less evident.
 The passenger door was moved to the right or starboard side of the fuselage, with a top-opening cargo door on the left or port side in place of the original passenger door.
 The structural reinforcement included slightly heavier skins, because the metric skin gauges were not exact equivalents of the American alloy sheet metal.
 Standard Soviet metric hardware was different and the various steel substructures such as engine mounts and landing gear, wheels, and tires were also quite different from the original design.
 Later modifications allowed the provision of ski landing gear in order to operate in remote and Arctic regions.
 The first PS-84s had begun to emerge from the GAZ-84 production line by 1939.

 By the time Germany invaded the USSR on 22 June 1941, 237 PS-84s had been built at GAZ-84, all in civil passenger configuration.
 In response to the invasion, the Kremlin set in motion a plan to relocate much of the industrial capability of the Soviet Union to the East, with production of the Li-2 ending up at GAZ-33 in Tashkent, now the capital of Uzbekistan.
 After a monumental struggle, the factory was producing PS-84s again by January 1942.

 GAZ-124 at Kazan also built ten aircraft before the start of World War II, and 353 Li-2Ts were built by GAZ-126 at Komsomolsk-on-Amur between 1946 and 1950, before that plant switched to MiG-15 production.

-Some military versions of the Li-2 also had bombing equipment—such as bomb sight and bomb racks, and defensive turret, unlike the military C-47 development of the DC-3.
+Some military versions of the Li-2 also had bombing equipment—such as bomb sight and bomb racks, and defensive turret, unlike the military C-47 development of the DC-3, which was strictly an unarmed military transport.
 The defensive armaments consisted of MV-3 dorsal turret with a 7.62 mm (.30 in) ShKAS machine gun, later replaced with a 12.7 mm (.50 in) UBT heavy machine gun.
 Additionally two ShKAS machine guns on pivot mount could also be mounted on both sides of the rear fuselage near the cargo door.
 A version designated Li-2VV (Voyenny Variant = military variant) had a redesigned nose for extra ShKAS machine gun and could carry up to four 250 kg (551 lb) bombs under the central fuselage.
 Smaller bombs could be carried inside the fuselage and thrown out of the cargo door by the crew.